ABOUT ME

 Bio

 Vivian Cavalieri is a visual artist with a studio on Chincoteague Island, Virginia.
 Her three-dimensional miniature scenes prompt conversations on a range of global issues including immigration, climate change, and social justice.
 Cavalieri’s first solo exhibition took place in January-February 2025.
-Her second solo show is scheduled for November 2025-May 2026.
+Her second solo show runs from November 2025-May 2026 at the Military Women's Memorial at Arlington National Cemetery.
 Her work has appeared in numerous group exhibitions in the US and abroad.
 Six of her assemblages were included in WOVEN 2023, curated by Ciara Hambly of the Hambly & Hambly Gallery in Northern Ireland.
 Following six weeks at the Sasse Museum in Los Angeles, the exhibit travelled to France where filmmaker Lara Laigneau produced a documentary on it.
 In 2024, she received the Boynes Monthly Artist Award for December and was short-listed for the John Richardson French Residency Award.
-She was longlisted for the 2025 Visual Art Open.
+In 2025, she was shortlisted for the 2025 Women United Art Prize and longlisted for the 2025 Visual Art Open.

-Her art and art process were critiqued in “Vivian Cavalieri: Merging Personal Memory with Global Issues” at AATONAU.com (November 2024).
-"Between Worlds: An Interview with Vivian Cavalieri on Memory and Migration" was recently published in Insights of an Eco Artist, Voices of Dissent (August 2025).
+Articles describing Cavalieri's works and processes include "Between Worlds: An Interview with Vivian Cavalieri on Memory and Migration", Insights of an Eco Artist, Voices of Dissent (August 2025) and “Vivian Cavalieri: Merging Personal Memory with Global Issues” at AATONAU.com (November 2024).
 Other recent publications include Visual Arts Journal (issue 16), Collect Art, Artists Responding To… and Forget-Me-Not Press (Wretched), Modern Renaissance Magazine, and Art Seen.

 Cavalieri graduated from Harvard University (BA, Fine Arts) and the New York University School of Law.
 She is represented by Hambly & Hambly Gallery, Northern Ireland, UK.